SleepyJimmy/Tetris-RL-Optimisation/README.md

 This repository presents the differences in performance between a Genetic Algorithm (GA) and the Proximal Policy Optimisation (PPO) algorithm, including variants that integrate exploration-based methods like Curiosity-Driven Learning (CDL) and Random Network Distillation (RND).
 Additionally, it examines how different weight initialisation strategies impact the learning and performance of these algorithms in the context of the game Tetris.

-## Objectives

-The primary objectives of this project are:

-- To compare the performance of genetic algorithms (GA) and reinforcement learning methods like PPO in Tetris.
-- To explore the impact of intrinsically motivated learning techniques (CDL and RND) on the performance of PPO.
-- To evaluate the importance of weight initialisation strategies in the learning efficiency of PPO.
-- To test the integration of advanced weight initialisation methods, such as population-based approaches and genetic algorithm optimised weights, in the PPO framework.

 ## State Representation Using State Features

 In this project, Tetris game states are represented using a set of **state features** rather than raw pixel data.
 State features capture essential characteristics of the game board, which simplifies the learning process for reinforcement learning algorithms by reducing the complexity of the state space.